RedHenDev/vibe/README.md

 -refac move vibeverse portal to top of mountain near spawn, and hide until client has collected 64 vibes.

--f instructions about vibes and portal and vibearcade on welcome message
+-f instructions about vibes and portal and vibeHouse on welcome message

 -f cublit's steal vibes for energy (descend over top of client's head)